 - Applicant’s academic CV or CCV (up to last six years research output)

-Complete an Office of Research cover sheet and send the fully signed original copy to Christina Kroeker, Office of Research, East Campus 5.
-Questions about the cover sheet may be directed to Christina at email@example.com or ext.
-37123.
+Complete an Office of Research cover sheet and send the fully signed hard-copy, original to Monica Finlay, Office of Research, East Campus 5 (3rd floor).
+Questions about the cover sheet may be directed to Monica at email@example.com or ext.
+32023.

 Funding decisions for this program will be made by the UW Gender Equity Research Grant committee.
 This gender-mixed committee contains representation from each Faculty, and membership is renewed each year.